-Massachusetts contributory retirement system benefits are, with certain exceptions such as cost of living adjustments which can be adopted by the Board from time to time, uniform from system to system.
-The System provides for retirement allowance benefits up to a maximum of 80% of a member's highest three-year average annual rate of regular compensation.
+Massachusetts contributory retirement system benefits are, with certain exceptions, uniform from system to system.
+The Plan provides for retirement allowance benefits up to a maximum of 80% of a member's highest three-year average annual rate of regular compensation for those hired to April 2, 2012.
 For persons who became members on or after April 2, 2012, average salary is the average annual rate of regular compensation received during the five consecutive years that produce the highest average, or, if greater, during the last five years (whether or not consecutive) preceding retirement.
 Benefit payments are based upon a member's age, length of creditable service, level of compensation, and group classification.